 The IB organisation provides a structure for the years running up to the sixth form diploma, which can embrace whatever national curriculum it finds itself surrounding.
 Crucially, there are no exams – only moderated teacher assessment.

 Be warned that although it is well-understood internationally, it is only available in a few international schools in the UK.
 And because it does not provide formal qualifications at the age of 16, you need to be sure that it will be accepted by whatever educational institution or employer your child will face next.

 National 4 and 5 qualifications - the Scottish equivalent to GCSEs

 Introduced in 2013 in Scotland to replace Standard Grade and Intermediate qualifications.
 In mirror image of the English exam changes, these aim to develop skills alongside knowledge and include more emphasis on coursework and ongoing assessment.

 The last decade has seen a burgeoning of vocational qualifications – some of dubious value with greatly over-inflated points in performance tables.
 Hardly surprising, then, that schools with a canny eye on league tables in some cases directed youngsters towards vocational qualifications to boost their own league table positions rather than because they were the best qualifications for the student.
 Now vocational qualifications are in theory only recognised if they meet strict criteria, including proven progression to a broad range of qualifications post-16 options.
 Moreover, they must be at least 'the size of a GCSE' and graded (not simple pass/fail), with a substantial proportion externally assessed.
-However, there are still accusations of schools entering whole classes for eg the European Computer Driving Licence, which can be taught in just three days, but counts as a GCSE equivalent.
+However, they can limit future options.

 It is crucial that you quiz each school on: